alexland7219/Logic-and-Prolog/README.md

 - **S5** with more advanced problems in Prolog
 - **S6** where we solve hard problems with CLPFD (constraint logic programming over finite domains) in Prolog

-Furthermore there are two theory exams (Zeroeth
+Furthermore there are two theory exams (Zeroth-order Logic and First Order Logic resp.) and their solutions (suffixed with "-sol").
+There are also two lab examsn (Labs S1-S3 being the midterm and S4-S6 final).
+Solutions are also attached.